VIDEO: Visit our ‘Welcome Home’ exhibit through the summer!

 “In that idea are a lot of sociological concepts,” she says.
 “Your house is your home, but your home is also where a lot of us derive a certain part of our self-identity.
 We certainly express ourselves through the colors we paint the walls.
 Do we choose to have a yard?
 Is it a lawn or a native-plant garden?
 All of these things are reaching out of ourselves and showing our community who we are and who we see ourselves as becoming.”

-The exhibit — which is funded in part by a 4Culture grant and will be on display through spring 2017 — has three major themes: (1) house as home, (2) the social context of home, and (3) “Home is where the heart is,” in other words, why people love their homes.
+The exhibit — which is funded in part by a 4Culture grant and will be on display through summer 2017 — has three major themes: (1) house as home, (2) the social context of home, and (3) “Home is where the heart is,” in other words, why people love their homes.

 “Home can be where you grow up, or where you choose to put down new roots, or where you raise your own family,” she says, “but at its core it’s where you are comfortable and familiar.”